What You Should Know About Bhumibol Adulyadej, Thailand's Late King

 4. King Bhumibol Adulyadej was the world’s richest monarch.
 In 2012, Forbes estimated his net wealth to exceed $30 billion.

-Ratchapak Park display the statues of the seven former Thai kings by royal permission from King Bhumibol Adulyadej
+Ratchapak Park and the statues of seven former Thai kings were constructed by the Royal Thai Army under royal permission from His Majesty King Bhumibol Adulyadej

 © Narong Jongsirikul / Shutterstock